 Airflow Sensors

-Airflow brings different sensors, here are a non exhaustive list of the most commonly used:
+Airflow brings many sensors, here is a non-exhaustive list of the most commonly used:

 - The FileSensor: Waits for a file or folder to land in a filesystem.

-- The S3KeySensor: Waits for a key to be present in a S3 bucket.
+- The S3KeySensor: Waits for a key in a S3 bucket.

 - The HivePartitionSensor: Waits for a partition to show up in Hive.